Plant Hunters of Rowallane Garden

 Join us as we share with you the story of Sara and Ponya, two intrepid explorers who want to go in search for some of the rarest, biggest and most colourful plants that were collected over the course of more than a century.

-From the heights of the Himalayas to the llamas on the Chilean Uplands – you’re in for a big adventure! –Come along and your little ones can follow in the footsteps of history’s great plant hunters.
+From the heights of the Himalayas to the llamas on the Chilean Uplands this is a big adventure for the whole family to enjoy.